ACF

 2025-10-06 Reference source : DIGEMAPS

-The Dominican Republic has approved on the 8th of September 2025 a sweeping update to its Technical Regulation for Cosmetic Products, a measure designed to bolster consumer safety, enhance product transparency, and align national cosmetic standards with global best practices.
 The new regulation, known officially as the Reglamento Técnico que regula la compercializacion de Productos Cometicos, De Higiene Personal y del Hogar, establishes stringent requirements for the manufacturing, import, labeling, and marketing of all cosmetic products, personal care and household cleaners sold within the country.

 A Modern Regulatory Framework

-According to the Ministry of Public Health (Ministerio de Salud Pública y Asistencia Social), the regulation introduces a comprehensive oversight system for both local and imported cosmetics, personal care products and household cleaners.
+According to the Ministry of Public Health (Ministerio de Salud Pública y Asistencia Social), the regulation introduces a comprehensive oversight system for both locally and imported cosmetics, personal care products and household cleaners.
 All manufacturers, importers, and distributors will be required to comply with Good Manufacturing Practices (GMP), a set of hygiene and quality control standards that cover everything from ingredient sourcing to packaging and storage conditions.

 Mandatory Safety and Quality Assessment

 Under the new framework, no cosmetic product can be marketed without a verified safety assessment.
 Companies must compile a Product Information File (PIF) containing detailed information on formulation, manufacturing process, toxicological data, and proof of product safety.
-The regulation classifies cosmetics according to their intended use and potential risk, applying stricter scrutiny to products that come into contact with sensitive areas such as the eyes, mucous membranes, or broken skin.
-Additionally, certain ingredients — including known allergens, carcinogens, and restricted colorants — are prohibited or limited based on international lists such as those of the European Union and the World Health Organization (WHO).

 Labeling Transparency and Consumer Information